nkwachiteogu/nkwachiteogu/README.md

 ## 🔧 What I Do

-- 🖋️ **SEO Copywriting:** Creating high-quality, search engine-optimized content that drives organic traffic and resonates with target audiences.
+- 🖋️ **SEO Copywriting:** Creating high-quality, search-engine-optimized content that drives organic traffic and resonates with target audiences.
 - 🤖 **Marketing Automation & CRM:** Streamlining marketing processes using tools like **[HubSpot](https://www.hubspot.com)**, and **[MailChimp](https://mailchimp.com/)** to improve lead generation and customer relationships.
 - 📊 **Analytics & Reporting:** Utilizing tools like **Google Analytics** to measure, analyze, and improve campaign performance through data-driven insights.